Azure/azureml-examples/python-sdk/tutorials/automl-with-azureml/forecasting-many-models/README.md

 Once your development environment is set up, run through the Jupyter Notebooks sequentially following the steps outlined.
 By the end, you'll know how to train, score, and make predictions using the many models pattern on Azure Machine Learning.

-There are two ways to train many models:

-1. Using a custom training script
-2. Using Automated ML

-However, the steps needed to set the workspace up and prepare the datasets are the same no matter which option you choose.

 ![Sequence of Notebooks](./images/mmsa-overview.png)